Rush offer training in transgender patient care

-To help caregivers become more familiar with specific needs of transgender people, workshops were offered led by staff from Rush, including the Center for Veterans and Their Families at Rush, as well as practitioners from the Ann & Robert H. Lurie Children’s Hospital and University Plastic Surgery, a private physician practice group.
+To help caregivers become more familiar with specific needs of transgender people, workshops were offered led by staff from Rush, including The National Center of Excellence for Veterans and Their Families at Rush, as well as practitioners from the Ann & Robert H. Lurie Children’s Hospital and University Plastic Surgery, a private physician practice group.
 About 60 Rush health care professionals attended the training.

 The topics covered included surgical procedures, hormone treatments and the challenges to find acceptance in society, especially those specific to military personnel.
 Ortega spoke on a panel about patient experiences along with a male transgender teen and Col. (IL) Jennifer N. Pritzker, ARNG (Retired), president and founder of the Tawani Foundation.

 “We’re aware of the intensive efforts at Rush to assist veterans, and the institute day was one more unique and special way that Rush has chosen to do it,” says Brad Ballast, executive director of the Tawani Foundation.
 “The confluence of support both for military and transgender people is in line with our goals, and it’s inspiring to see in action.”